Serbia set to swallow bitter pill after snap election

 Now, pensions and public sector wages amount to the equivalent of nearly a quarter of Serbian national output.
 Sixty percent of state budget revenues are paid out in pensions and wages.
 By comparison, affluent EU member state Austria last year devoted some 32 percent of budget revenues to pensions, social security and health sectors.

 Serbia's consolidated budget deficit, which includes municipal finances and support for public companies such as Smederevo, has soared to 7.5 percent of gross domestic product, and by some estimates will reach 8.5 percent this year.

 Public debt has climbed by 30 percentage points since 2008, hitting 69 percent of GDP last year, higher than the International Monetary Fund recommends for similar emerging economies.

-It is testimony to the rapid rise in Vucic's personal popularity - mainly on the back of a much-publicised fight against crime and corruption - that his mantra of reform has not hurt the party's chances in the March 16 election.
+It is testimony to the rapid rise in Vucic's personal popularity - mainly on the back of a much-publicized fight against crime and corruption - that his mantra of reform has not hurt the party's chances in the March 16 election.

 Forcing a snap election, the SNS said it needed a stronger mandate to push through tough structural reforms.
 If it does so now, it faces a public backlash, but to put off such measures risks even greater economic consequences, economists warn.

 "Serbia's political and economic leaders face some stark choices," Tony Verhayden, the World Bank's top official in Serbia, told a business forum last week in the Serbian ski resort of Kopaonik.